-Whitney and Spencer Blake, 30, were about three years into their struggle with unexplained infertility when they came up with an idea while on a road trip together.
+Whitney and Spencer Blake were about three years into their struggle with unexplained infertility when they came up with an idea that might seem shocking to some, therapeutic to others.
 “We had been talking about how it feels to hear pregnancy announcements and thought it might be funny to create our own infertile versions,” Spencer Blake told TODAY Parents.
 “We were cracking ourselves up as we brainstormed in the car.”

 “We're glad that it seems like mostly the reaction has been positive, and that many people who struggle with infertility have been able to relate to them in some way,” said Spencer Blake.
 “Sharing anything personal like that is a little vulnerable, but getting comments like, ‘Thank you for bringing a little humor to a very difficult issue,’ makes us glad we did it.”